“Honey, this is the year I put it in a spreadsheet.”

 - Joel and Melinda’s 2009 Japan Trip Travel Itinerary (copy and paste for sixteen days of amazing fun)

 In time, you may commit to “putting it in a spreadsheet” and realize the full potential of this simple tool.
-Having another free, always available, and simple way to capture key information – and perfectly organize it just for you – is a true gift.
+Having a free, always available, and easy way to capture key information – and perfectly organize it – is a true gift.